Vivekchoudhary2/somaiya-riscv/README.md

   ### Registers in RISC-V

-  * How do we use ABI to access the hardware resources?

   Registers are a type of memory built directly into the processor or CPU that is used to       store and manipulate data during the execution of instructions.
 A register may hold an        instruction, a storage address, or any kind of data (such as a bit sequence or individual     characters).

-    In RISC-V, the width of register is 64-bit for 64-bit architecture(RV-64) and 32-bit for 32-bit architecture(RV-32)
+  In RISC-V, the width of register is 64-bit for 64-bit architecture(RV-64) and 32-bit for      32- bit architecture(RV-32)

 For a certain 64-bit data, the data can either be directly loaded into 64-bit register or it can be loaded through the memory matrix.